$\mathbf{B-L}$ model with $\mathbf{D_4\times Z_4\times Z_2}$ symmetry for fermion mass hierarchies and mixings: The model

 \section{The model}

-The total symmetry of the model is $\Gamma=SU(2)_L\times U(1)_Y \times U(1)_{B-L}\times D_4\times Z_4\times Z_2$ where a $Z_2$ symmetry is added compared to those of the Refs. \cite{VienD4JPG20, VLKD4MPLA21}.
-Furthermore, the assignments under $D_4$, $Z_4$ and $Z_2$ are different from each others.
-In this study, the first families of the left handed charged lepton, left handed quark, right handed up quark and right handed down quark are assigned in $\underline{1}$; the first families of the right handed charged lepton and right handed neutrino are assigned in $\underline{1}^'$ while the corresponding two others are assigned in $\underline{2}$ under $D_4$.
-In order to explain the hierarchies of quark and lepton masses, the lepton and quark mixing patterns and CP violating phases, three right-handed neutrinos, one $SU(2)_L$ doublet $H^'$ with $B-L=0$ put in $\underline{1}^'$ under $D_4$ together with two flavons $\chi, \rho$ with $B-L=0$ respectively put in $\underline{1}, \underline{2}$ under $D_4$ and two flavons $\varphi, \phi$ with $B-L=2$ respectively put in $\underline{1}$ and $\underline{2}$ under $D_4$ are additional introduced.
-The particle content of the model is shown in Table \ref{partcont}.
+The total symmetry of the model is $\Gamma=SU(2)_L\times U(1)_Y \times U(1)_{B-L}\times D_4\times Z_4\times Z_2$ where lepton, quark and scalar fields, under $D_4$ and $Z_4$, are essentially different from those of Refs. \cite{VienD4JPG20, VLKD4MPLA21}.
+Namely, in this study, the first families of the left handed quark, right handed up-and down quarks are assigned in $\mathbf{1}_{+-}$; the two other families of quarks are assigned in $\mathbf{2}$.
+To explain the hierarchies of quark masses, one $SU(2)_L$ doublet $H^'$ with $B-L=0$ put in $\mathbf{1}_{-+}$ under $D_4$ together with three flavons $\rho, \varphi$ and $\phi$ with $B-L=0$ respectively put in $\mathbf{2}$ and $\mathbf{1}_{+-}$ under $D_4$ are additional introduced, i.e., the considered model contains two $SU(2)_L$ doublets\footnote{see, for instance \cite{Branco12, Wang23}, for a review of the two-Higgs-doublet model (2HDM).}.
+The particle and scalar contents of the model is shown in Table \ref{partcont}.

-With the given particle content, the couplings that can generate quark masses and mixing are listed in Table \ref{couplings}.